-Many teams across the world—especially sales teams—spend the majority of their working day in Salesforce.
+If you're like most sales teams, you probably spend the majority of your working day in Salesforce.
 This popular customer relationship management (CRM) platform houses an enormous amount of data, including all of your customers' contact information, the products they've purchased in the past, lead tracking information, and the status of sales opportunities.

 When someone clicks on an online ad or fills out a form, how do you make sure that person ends up in Salesforce?
 Do you manually download their information, reformat it, and upload it into Salesforce, losing valuable to-the-second tracking information about their activity?
 Do you sit down and type their details into your CRM by hand, inviting in human error?